Department: Comparative Biomedical Sciences

 I'm working as a postdoctoral researcher on biomechanics of insect flight with Professor Richard Bomphrey in Strucuture and Motion Laboratory.

 The final goal of our current project, termed "Fly-by-Feel," is to decipher how the insects detects the mechanosensory inputs on their wings and how do they utilise them to control their flight.
-I'm currently working on modelling the insect wings using experimental and numerical methods, including high-speed recordings and 3D reconstruciton; micro-CT; computational fluid dynamics (CFD); and finite element method (FEM).
-It's a colloborative work with Dr. Huai-Ti Lin and Dr. Joseph M. Fabian from Imperial College London and Dr. Simon Walker from University of Leeds.
+I'm currently working on modelling the insect wings using experimental and numerical methods, including high-speed recordings and 3D reconstruciton; micro-CT; computational fluid dynamics (CFD); and computational structural dynamics (CSD; sometimes also referred to as finite element analysis (FEA) when it's done with finite element methods (FEM)).
+It's a colloborative work with Dr. Huai-Ti Lin and Dr. Joseph M. Fabian from Imperial College London and Dr. Simon M. Walker from University of Leeds.

 - Johansson, L. C., Maeda, M., Henningsson, P. & Hedenström, A. 2018 Mechanical power curve measured in the wake of pied flycatchers indicates modulation of parasite power across flight speeds.
 J. R. Soc.
 Interface 15, 20170814. (doi:10.1098/rsif.2017.0814)